PaulCollins99/Text-Editor-Project/README.md

 How to use

 - Run NPM Start on the directory
-    - The package has the prestart command of NPM install so it will automatically
+    - The package has the prestart command of NPM install so it will install all dependences automatically
 - Go to relevant IP and it will load into the splash screen
 - On first run, click new file and this will take you into the editor
 - The hotkeys can be found in both the splash screen and in the editor